What we do with patient information

 Sharing your information

 Your records will be seen only by the clinical staff directly involved in your care.
-You can also opt out of the scheme.
+You can choose to opt out of the scheme.

 How can I see my medical records?